Why use a Financial Advisor over a Bank or Credit Union?

 1. Convenience

-Financial Brokers are not tied to branch opening hours and can see you whenever and wherever is convenient for you.
+Financial Advisors are not tied to branch opening hours and can see you whenever and wherever is convenient for you.
 Typically this will also mean you don’t need to book 6 weeks in advance which seems to be the case with all other products you need from banks these days.

 1. Ongoing Reviews

 Once your policy is up and running you need to know what you have, who you have it with, and what it is supposed to do for you.
 Not surprisingly with everything else we have to remember we sometimes forget what we set up and why!
-With a Financial Broker, you can always just give us a call and we can reassure you of the product you put in place.
+With a Financial Advisor, you can always just give us a call and we can reassure you of the product you put in place.
 With a bank or credit union, the person in the branch most likely has no clue about who has your policy.

 So remember, if you are in need of financial advice, talk to those in the know.
 Contact us today on 025-30588 or book a chat with us here.
 Also, feel free to subscribe to our monthly email newsletter below.